YouvaLo/Generate-TVA-Number-From-Siret/README.md

 This code is written in C# .NET and calculates the intra-Community VAT number of a company in France from its Siret number, as well as checking the validity of the Siret number.

-This code is written in C# .NET and calculates the intra-Community VAT number of a company in France from its Siret number, as well as checking the validity of the Siret number.

 ## Installation :

 To start using this project, follow these steps to install the necessary dependencies.